NCEAS/metacat/docs/user/metacat/source/configuration.rst

 Make sure that your full ORCID iD is entered into the Metacat Administrators field (e.g., http://orcid.org/0000-0001-2345-6789).
 You will not be allowed to continue with configuration if this is missing.
-In Metacat v2.19.0 and previous releases, multiple accounts can be entered, separated by the colon (:) character.
-Starting from Metacat 3.0.0, please use the semi-colon (;) character.
+If you require more than one Metacat administrator, multiple accounts can be entered by separating the admin identities with a semi-colon (;) character.

 .. figure:: images/screenshots/image071_authconfig.png
    :align: center